Autumnnus/e-commerce-api/README.md

     - Sends notifications for order updates, promotions, etc.
 - **AI-Powered Recommendations**:
     - Uses AI to provide personalized product recommendations.
+- **Product Views and Analytics**:
+    - Sellers can view product views and analytics.
+- **Payment Integration**:
+    - Customers can choose from various payment methods.
+- **Currency Conversion**:
+    - Supports multiple currencies for products and orders.
+- **Sales Reports**:
+    - Sellers can view sales reports and analytics.

 ## Technologies